adaurkin/crypto-m2m/service-descriptions.md

 # Service descriptions
-The idea of the project is to propose a standard of m2m and h2m interaction based on services.
+The idea of the project is to propose a standard of m2m and h2m interaction based on services and location.
 A client requests a service.
 Service providers respond with their offers.
 Then the client selects a provider and arranges the deal (on-chain or off-chain).

 ## Examples